further-reading/Dicecord-Chatbot/README.md

 * **"type"** - Replies to with the types of rolls available.

 ## Information Saving
 Splat and flavour settings are specific to each channel on your server.
 For example, if I have a #Mage channel and a #Vampire channel I could have different settings in each.
+The settings saved determine which flavour to attribute to a user id in a channel id, no usernames or message content is saved.

 In addition, users can opt to delete their stored settings at any time.
 To do so write **!delete user** in the channel you want to delete information from.
 There are also commands to delete all players' settings from a channel or server, **!delete channel** or **!delete server**.
 Please make sure other players are okay with you deleting their settings before using it.
 If a character does not roll over the course of 30 days their settings will be automatically purged.